elysiajs/documentation/docs/collections/plugins.md

 # Ecosystem
 Elysia is designed to be modular and lightweight.

-Following the same phiolsophy as Arch Linux (btw, I use Arch):
+Following the same idea as Arch Linux (btw, I use Arch):

-> Things that that can be separated, will be separated.
+> Design decisions are made on a case-by-case basis through developer consensus

 To ensure that developers endup with performant web server they intent to created.